Academic-Labbook/alp/README.md

  - Outreach pages: share some posts/pages publicly.

 ## Requirements
-In general, you should use the latest version of WordPress as that's the one that will be supported.
+In general, you should use the latest version of WordPress 4.x as that's the branch that will be supported.
 With auto-updates to WordPress Core, this is easy.

 The plugin has only been tested on PHP7.
 You must have the [DOM extension](http://www.php.net/manual/en/book.dom.php) installed.
 You also cannot use
 PHP via CGI if you wish to make the site private but still have syndication